opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 5. The majority of the Core Team Approves the RFC Pull Request
   - If a concensus is not reached, the Pull Request is closed.
   - The Core Team may ask for a new RFC or may close the original issue entirely depending on the discussion that has happened.
-6. The RFC is Merged and the Core Team creates issues in the relavent repositories to track the work requred to implement the RFC.
+6. The RFC is Merged, and the Core Team creates issues in the relevant repositories to track the work required to implement the RFC.

 ### Technical Approach